ISP Teacher of Science Role Profile

 - Be pro-active and take accountability for own development

 - Participate in arrangements for her/his further training and professional development as a teacher

 - Advise and co-operate with the Principal and other colleagues on the preparation and development of courses of study, teaching materials, teaching schemes, methods of teaching and assessment and pastoral arrangements

 - Take responsibility for specific subjects

 - To embed UAE heritage and culture within the curriculum

-Education: Minimum of a BEd or BA/BSc + PGCE/QTS
+Education: Relevant teaching qualification: minimum of a BEd or BA/BSc + PGCE/QTS

 - Excellent working knowledge of the latest UK practice and the new National Curriculum of England

 - Familiarity with the national curriculum for England